 - info@life-deli.de

-The longstanding tavern is an institution in Frankfurt.
+This longstanding tavern is an institution in Frankfurt.
 Everybody knows Apfelwein Solzer.
-Since 1893, over 130 years, the winemaker and in the meantime fifth generation of Solzer’s have been making the best apple wine from fresh and first class ingredients.
+Since 1893 — over 130 years — the winemakers (now in their fifth generation of the Solzer family) have been making the best apple wine from fresh, first-class ingredients.

-The restaurant grew over the years to a famous and far over the Frankfurt borders known spot where tourist crowds and locals sit together, young folks enjoy nights with apple wine and families celebrate their loved ones.
+The restaurant has grown over the years into a spot famous far beyond Frankfurt’s borders, where tourist crowds and locals sit together, young folks enjoy nights with apple wine, and families celebrate.

-A massive outdoor seating area with 300 seats and additional 160 indoor seats, are proof of how many visitors Apfelwein Solzer attracts.
-Of course it’s important to drink apple wine when you visit, but a very rustic, traditional German meal goes quite excellent with the alcoholic beverage.
+A massive outdoor seating area with 300 seats and an additional 160 indoor seats are proof of how many visitors Apfelwein Solzer attracts.
+Of course, it’s important to drink apple wine when you visit, but a rustic, traditional German meal goes perfectly with the alcoholic beverage.

-Homemade head cheese with vinaigrette, sauce remoulade and fried potatoes, the original Frankfurt ‘green sauce’ with beef brisket and boiled potatoes, or the ‘Frankfurter Sausage’ with potato salad, are as traditional as it can get.
+Homemade head cheese with vinaigrette, remoulade sauce, and fried potatoes; the original Frankfurt ‘green sauce’ with beef brisket and boiled potatoes; or the ‘Frankfurter Sausage’ with potato salad are as traditional as it gets.

 -